RRSPs & RRIFs

 See how borrowing over a one-year period can get you a tax refund that is much higher than the cost of the interest you pay:

 A Tax Free Savings Account (TFSA) is a flexible, easily accessible savings plan.
-It provides you with a great way to save for your short- or long-term financial goals or simply for a rainy day—and you will not owe tax on the interest you earn.
+It provides you with a great way to save for your short- or long-term financial goals —and you will not owe tax on the interest you earn.

 A Registered Retirement Savings Plan (RRSP) is an investment option that allows you to save for retirement and because it’s regulated by the Canadian government, RRSPs provide special tax benefits.
 For example, your annual contribution can reduce the amount of income tax you pay in that year and the money you put away can have years of tax-deferred growth potential.
 You only pay tax on the amounts you withdraw.